Confined Spaces Permit Required vs. Non Permit Required

 - Contains any other recognized serious safety and health hazard

-Confined Space Hazards include
+Confined Space Hazards Include

 - Mechanical Entrapment